 Whilst you won’t be able to fit everything into a single visit, we’ve highlighted some of the great Attractions, Activities and Places To Visit for you to choose from.
 You can even build your very own itinerary of things to do by clicking the “ADD TO MY POCKET” button next to any listing, then review it using the Heart Icon link at the top right-hand corner of your screen.

 Attractions and places to visit are in plentiful supply on the Island, with something to suit everyone.

 Get a taste of the Isle of Wight’s history and culture by visiting one of our Museums & Galleries and historic sites.

-Possibly the Island's most recognisable landmark is The Needles Rocks and Lighthouse, nearby to which The Needles Park is full of attractions to entertain all the family.
+Possibly the Island's most recognisable landmark is The Needles Rocks and Lighthouse, nearby to which The Needles Landmark Attraction is full of things to entertain all the family.